 2. Low cost of investing

-When you choose your investments for the three fund portfolio, you’ll find that they typically have the lowest fees.
-Thus, helping your investments grow more than other strategies.
+When you choose your investments for the three-fund portfolio, you’ll find that they typically have the lowest fees.
+Thus, helping your investments grow more than other strategies!

 Since this strategy calls for investing using index funds, you’ll be selecting funds that have the least expensive funds.

-Many of these funds, for example from Vanguard, are fractions of a percent when it comes to your costs.
+For example, funds from Vanguard, are fractions of a percent when it comes to your costs.
 I’m talking like 0.02%-0.10%!